TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ### Pending Cancellation Request
 ![Cancellation Inferface Image](https://cdn.discordapp.com/attachments/767771719720632350/787880387141304350/unknown.png)

-***Note:*** Upon the first report there will not be any report history.
+***Note:*** Upon the first report(s) there will not be any report history.
 The images are purely meant as examples and do not necessarily represent the reality.

 ### Notification Message
 ![Notification Example](https://cdn.discordapp.com/attachments/767771719720632350/793107470993588254/unknown.png)